Preview

 What do you expect from the menus of this year's Chef of the Year finalists as a tribute to your cuisine?

-Dieter Müller: It's a great honour for me that the final is dedicated to my style of cooking.
+Dieter Müller: It is a great honour for me that the final is dedicated to my style of cooking.
 I'm excited to see what the participants will make of it.
 But I don't want it to be measured too much against my personal cuisine.
 I am open to new interpretations and hope that the young chefs can show their own signature style and perhaps surprise me.
 It's about preserving your own style while drawing inspiration from tradition - it will certainly be an exciting experience for everyone involved.

 You have had an impressive career and are still very passionate about it today.
 What has driven you over the years?